-- 6.1.1 Declaration of interests It is a requirement that all Board members must declare any personal or business interests they may have which may affect, or be perceived to affect the conduct of their role as a Board member.
+- 8.1.1 Declaration of interests It is a requirement that all Board members must declare any personal or business interests they may have which may affect, or be perceived to affect the conduct of their role as a Board member.
 This includes any interests that may influence or be perceived to influence their judgement in the course of conducting the Board's business.
-Board members must be familiar with the Values and Standards of Behaviour Framework and their statutory duties under the Constitution Regulations.
-Board members must notify the Board of any such interests at the time of their appointment, and any further interests as they arise throughout their tenure as Board members. - 6.1.2 Board members must also declare any interests held by family members or persons or bodies with which they are connected.
+Board members must be familiar with the Values and Standards of Behaviour Framework [insert title of relevant policy] and their statutory duties under the Membership and Procedure Regulations.
+Board members must notify the Chair and Board Secretary of any such interests at the time of their appointment, and any further interests as they arise throughout their tenure as Board members. - 8.1.2 Board members must also declare any interests held by family members or persons or bodies with which they are connected.
 The Board Secretary will provide advice to the Chair and the Board on what should be considered as an 'interest', taking account of the regulatory requirements and any further guidance, e.g., the Values and Standards of Behaviour framework.
 If individual Board members are in any doubt about what may be considered as an interest, they should seek advice from the Board Secretary.
-However, the onus regarding declaration will reside with the individual Board member. - 6.1.3 Register of interests The Chief Executive, through the Board Secretary will ensure that a Register of Interests is established and maintained as a formal record of interests declared by all Board members.
-The register will include details of all Directorships and other relevant and material interests which have been declared by Board members. - 6.1.4 The register will be held by the Board Secretary, and will be updated during the year, as appropriate, to record any new interests, or changes to the interests declared by Board members.
-The Board Secretary will also arrange an annual review of the Register, through which Board members will be

-- required to confirm the accuracy and completeness of the register relating to their own interests. - 6.1.5 In line with the Board's commitment to openness and transparency, the Board Secretary must take reasonable steps to ensure that the citizens served by HEIW are made aware of, and have access to view the HEIW's Register of Interests.
-This may include publication on the HEIW website. - 6.1.6 Publication of declared interests in Annual Report Board members' declared directorships of companies or positions in other organisations likely or possibly seeking to do business with the NHS shall be published in HEIW's Annual Report.
+However, the onus regarding declaration will reside with the individual Board member. - 8.1.3 Register of interests The Chief Executive, through the Board Secretary will ensure that a Register of Interests is established and maintained as a formal record of interests declared by all Board members.
+The register will include details of all Directorships and other relevant and material interests which have been declared by Board members. - 8.1.4 The register will be held by the Board Secretary, and will be updated during the year, as appropriate, to record any new interests, or changes to the interests declared by Board members.
+The Board Secretary will also arrange an annual review of the Register, through which Board members will be required to confirm the accuracy and completeness of the register relating to their own interests. - 8.1.5 In line with the Board's commitment to openness and transparency, the Board Secretary must take reasonable steps to ensure that the citizens served by DHCW are made aware of, and have access to view DHCW's Register of Interests.
+This may include publication on the DHCW website. - 8.1.6 Publication of declared interests in Annual Report Board members' declared directorships of companies or positions in other organisations likely or possibly seeking to do business with the NHS shall be published in DHCW's Annual Report.

-6.2 Dealing with Members' interests during Board meetings
+8.2 Dealing with Members' interests during Board meetings